-3.8 As required under Regulation 105 of the Conservation of Habitats and Species Regulations 2017 [See reference 22] (as amended), an assessment

-3.9 Consideration was given to the potential for the development proposed to result in significant effects associated with:

-- Physical loss or damage to habitat.

-- Non-physical disturbance (noise, vibration and light pollution).

-- Non-toxic contamination.

-- Air pollution.

-- Recreational pressure.

-- Changes to hydrology, including water quantity and quality.

-3.10 This thematic/impact category approach also allowed for consideration to be given to the cumulative effects of any site allocations, rather than focussing exclusively on individual developments provided for by the plan.

-3.11 A risk-based approach involving the application of the precautionary principle was adopted in the assessment, such that a conclusion of 'no significant effect' was only reached where it was considered unlikely, based on current knowledge and the information available, that a development plan policy or site allocation would have a significant effect on the integrity of a European site.
+- 3.8 As required under Regulation 105 of the Conservation of Habitats and Species Regulations 2017 [See reference 21] (as amended), an assessment has been undertaken of the 'likely significant effects' of the plan.
+The assessment has been prepared in order to identify which policies or site allocations would be likely to have a significant effect on European sites.
+The screening assessment has been conducted without taking mitigation into account, in accordance with the 'People over Wind' judgment. - 3.9 Consideration was given to the potential for the development proposed to result in significant effects associated with: - Physical loss or damage to habitat. - Non-physical disturbance (noise, vibration and light pollution). - Non-toxic contamination. - Air pollution. - Recreational pressure. - Changes to hydrology, including water quantity and quality. - 3.10 This thematic/ impact category approach also allowed for consideration to be given to the cumulative effects of any site allocations rather than focussing exclusively on individual developments provided for by the plan. - 3.11 A risk-based approach involving the application of the precautionary principle was adopted in the assessment, such that a conclusion of 'no significant effect' was only reached where it was considered unlikely, based on current knowledge and the information available, that a development plan policy or site allocation would have a significant effect on the integrity of a European site.

+Chapter 3 Methodology
-3.12 A screening assessment was prepared (Appendix C), to document consideration of the potential for likely significant effects resulting from each policy and site allocation in the plan.

-3.13 For some types of impacts, the potential for likely significant effects was determined on a proximity basis.
+- 3.12 A screening assessment was prepared (Appendix C), to document consideration of the potential for likely significant effects resulting from each policy and site allocation in the plan. - 3.13 For some types of impacts, the potential for likely significant effects was determined on a proximity basis.
 This approach and the assumptions applied are described in more detail in Chapter 4.